OutSystems/docs-odc/src/eap/getting-started/intro.md

 OutSystems Developer Cloud (ODC) is a cloud-native app development platform that provides a modular, scalable environment in which you develop and deploy your apps.
 With ODC you can build and deploy enterprise-grade, mission-critical apps in weeks.
 You can build web apps, web portals, mobile apps, and business workflows faster than with traditional development tools.
 You can then deploy your apps in a scalable, secure, and high-performance environment.

-## Access the ODC Portal

 <div class="info" markdown="1">

-Currently, OutSystems offers only a paid version of ODC.
-Please contact your OutSystems account team or [contact sales](https://www.outsystems.com/contact-sales/) if you're interested in a commercial trial.
+OutSystems offers only a paid version of ODC.
+To learn more about how to get ODC for your organization, refer to [Develop applications that drive revenue, reduce costs, and control risk - at internet scale](https://www.outsystems.com/low-code-platform/developer-cloud/) or contact your OutSystems account team or [sales](https://www.outsystems.com/contact-sales/) if you're interested in a commercial trial.

 </div>

+## Access the ODC Portal

 Open the email and locate the link to the ODC Portal.

-Click the link to go to the login page.
+Then click the link to go to the login page.

 ![Screenshot of the OutSystems Developer Cloud Portal interface showing various management options such as Apps, Delivery, Monitoring, Users & Access, Configurations, and Forge](images/vacation-app-pl.png "ODC Portal Interface")